 ▲ City Hall Copenhagen's landmark, packed with Danish history and symbolism and topped with a tower.

-▲ Museum of Copenhagen The story of Copenhagen, displayed in an old house.
+▲ Museum of Copenhagen The best city history museum in town.

-▲ Amalienborg Palace Museum Quick and intimate look at Denmark s royal family.
+▲ Amalienborg Museum Quick and intimate look at Denmark s royal family.

 ▲ Rosenborg Gardens Park surrounding Rosenborg Castle, filled with statues and statuesque Danes.